aMcCode/team-profile-generator/README.md

 ***

 ## Description
 The is a Node.js application that uses the Inquirer NPM package.
 Users are prompted to provide basic details about team members via a set of command line prompts.
-Once all questions are answered, th an html page is generated  to display team members.
+Once all questions are answered, an html page is generated to display team members.
 ***

 ## Installation
 The installation step(s) is/are as follows:

 1. Clone the repo.
-2. From the root directory, run 'npm i'
+2. From the root directory, run 'npm i'.

 ***